Ballymote, Co. Sligo

-Hold your civil ceremony in the Great Hall, or maybe celebrate with a wedding blessing by the Knights Templar lakeside castle, or just make merry.
+Hold your ceremony or a blessing in the gallery or the terraced gardens, or just make merry.
 We can welcome small intimate gatherings or larger parties.
-The croquet lawn is also an ideal spot for a marquee so the options are limitless.
 The gardens are spectacular, the whole setting breathtaking.

-The big house sleeps 14 so exclusivity is easy.
-A cottage sleeping 8 on the estate plus local hotels and B&Bs offer a flexible approach to accommodation.
-We would always suggest that the wedding party take the house for more than just the day.
+The big house sleeps 20 so exclusivity is easy.
+A cottage sleeping 8 on the estate plus local hotels offer a flexible approach to accommodation.
+We would always ask that the wedding party take the house for more than just the day.
 You will enjoy your stay all the more.
-There is a special ambiance at Temple House and it loves a #celebration..
+There is a special ambience at Temple House and it loves a #celebration..

 We do not have a specific formula.
 No two occasions are the same – we know that.
 Please email or telephone to discuss your specific wedding requirements. firstname.lastname@example.org